Chrissy Teigen Posts Very Revealing Selfie As She Works On Mystery Christmas Project

-Chrissy Teigen had plenty to show fans as she posed in just a bra and Spanx for a Christmas special — but she isn’t giving away much information about what exactly she’s doing it for.
+Chrissy Teigen had plenty to show fans as she posed in just a bra and Spanx for a Christmas special, but she isn’t giving away much information about what exactly she’s doing it for.

-The Lip Sync Battle star took to Instagram to give fans a glimpse of her preparations for the project, which left the mother of two pretty sweaty.
+The Lip Sync Battle star took to Instagram to give fans a glimpse of her preparations for the project, which left the mother-of-two pretty sweaty.

-“This is pure moisture,” Chrissy joked on her Insta-story as she adjusted her bra.
+“This is pure moisture,” Chrissy joked on her Instagram story as she adjusted her bra.
 “We’re pretending it’s Christmas.
 It’s so hot out.”

 She then posted another video where the bra was gone and she was covered only by a strategically placed towel.
-In the final video of her story, Chrissy danced in a pink dress — though it’s not clear if that’s part of the same Christmas project.
+In the final video of her story, Chrissy danced in a pink dress, though it’s not clear if that’s part of the same Christmas project.

 It’s possible that Chrissy Teigen’s Christmas attire is related to her husband’s new album.
-Back in August, Chrissy posted an Insta-story that showed her husband working on his Christmas record, which includes a cover of CeeLo Green’s “That’s What Christmas Means To Me.”
+Back in August, Chrissy posted an Instagram story that showed her husband working on his Christmas record, which includes a cover of CeeLo Green’s “That’s What Christmas Means To Me.”

 Chrissy dropped some other hints about the album earlier in the summer, while the family (including newborn Miles) went to Bali for a vacation.

-“In a tropical paradise…,” she wrote on Twitter.
+“In a tropical paradise,” she wrote on Twitter.
 “John excitedly listening to his Christmas album every day all day.
 He’s very excited for you guys to hear!”

 In a tropical paradise.
 August.
 John excitedly listening to his Christmas album every day all day.
 He’s very excited for you guys to hear! pic.twitter.com/8pLfZkXN6L